san-sei/documents/content/en/docs/administration/SharedAccounts.md

   <img class="modal-content" id="img01">
 </div>

-Shared Accounts are a special type of users in IDmelon Passwordless Orchestration Platform (IPOP).
+Shared Accounts are a special type of users in {{< params "IDmelon Passwordless Orchestration Platform" >}} ({{< params "IPOP" >}}).
 Shared Accounts enables administrators to be able to grant access to any Contactless Card registerd in the panel (from any user) to be able to use credentials of specific user (the Shared Account) for logins.
 This powerful feature enhances access control and satisfies a common use case described later in this user guide.
-Let's delve deeper into the details of Shared Accounts and discover how they can enhance your user management capabilities within IPOP.
+Let's delve deeper into the details of Shared Accounts and discover how they can enhance your user management capabilities within {{< params "IPOP" >}}.

 ## How to Create a Shared Account